Augusto11CB/AWS-Studies/cloud-practitioner-certification/CARTER-AWS-Exam-Guide-CLF-C01/CARTER-Exam-Guide-CLF-C01.md

 The image above shows the areas of responsibility within a cloud implementation.
 The shaded areas represent the responsibility on the part of the cloud provider.

+> 7. Which area of responsibility lies with the customer in a PaaS implementation?
+> A.   Application code
+> B.   Security
+> C.   Operating system
+> D.   Storage
+> **[A].
+The application code is the responsibility of the customer within a PaaS service model.**

 #### Manage Resources vs. Unmanaged
 1. Managed resources are those where the cloud provider is responsible for the installation, patching, maintenance, and security of a resource.
 2. Unmanaged resources are those hosted within a cloud environment, but where the customer bears responsibility for host functions.